Shankarup51/Washing-Machine-Simulator-with-PIC16F877A/README.md

 ## 📸 Demo

-Check out this **Demonstration Video** <a> google.com <a/> to see the Washing Machine Simulator in action, showcasing its real-time working.
+Check out this **Demonstration Video** (google.com) to see the Washing Machine Simulator in action, showcasing its real-time working.

 ---